 All new Volunteers will initially be assigned to the Rehab/Support apparatus for basic qualifications.
 Rehab is an essential unit at all extended emergency scenes and training events.

-The basic eligibility requirement for all Central Kitsap Fire & Rescue volunteers is:
+The basic eligibility requirements for all Central Kitsap Fire & Rescue volunteers are:

-- Minimum age of 18 years and a high school diploma or GED.
+- Minimum age of 18 years and possess a high school diploma, or equivalent

 - Willing to maintain training standards and respond to incidents as available

-- Drill occurs most Wednesday evenings (75% attendance is required to maintain good standing)
+- Volunteer Drill normally occurs on Wednesday evenings (75% attendance is required to maintain good standing)